mjfrigaard/sharing-your-work/manuscript/04chapter.md

 #### More on Git and Github and data organization

 *Fortunately, many articles have come out in the last few years with excellent, practical advice on organizing data analysis projects.
-I recommend reading these before getting started (you'd be surprised at the cacophony of files a single project can produce).
+I recommend reading these before getting started (you'd be surprised at the cacophony of files a single product can produce).
 We've listed a few 'must-reads' below:*

 - [the importance of using version control](https://www.nature.com/news/democratic-databases-science-on-github-1.20719)